-Miami-Dade Public Housing and Community Development is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moderate Rehabilitation programs.
+Miami-Dade Public Housing and Community Development is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moderate Rehabilitation programs.

-Miami-Dade Public Housing and Community Development serves Miami Dade County.
+Miami-Dade Public Housing and Community Development offers Public Housing and Section 8 Housing rental assistance in Miami Dade County.

 |Miami-Dade County, Florida Housing Choice Voucher||Closed|